How to use the info and pinfo commands in Linux

 s To search a string in the forward direction

-{ To search the previous occurrence of the string
+{ To search the last occurrence of the string

-} To search the next occurrence of the string
+} To search for the next occurrence of the string

 q To quit from the document

-The following table lists the keys that you can use to navigate the output of the pinfo command.
+The following table lists navigation keys for the pinfo command.

 Key Action

-Down arrow To move to the next line
+Down arrow To move to the following line

 Up arrow To move to the previous line